purvalpatel/NVIDIA-AI-Stack/README.md

 - Specialized processor for data movement tasks.
 - Handles networking, storage, security workload to reduce overhead of CPU for this tasks.
 - Programmable with SDKs like `DOCA`.

+### Nsight Systems
+- Where is my application spending time?
+(System-wide performance analysis)
+- Nsight Systems gives you a timeline view of everything happening on the system.

+### Nsight Compute
+- Why is this GPU kernel slow?
+(Individual kernel optimization)
+- Nsight Compute focuses on one CUDA kernel.

 #### Bluefield
 - Nvidia DPU Family